+Common back injuries include strains and sprains, fractured vertebrae and herniated disks.
 These can occur as a result of sports injuries, working in the garden, or around the house, or as a trauma due to an accident.
 Back injuries can be quite painful and can restrict a personís everyday mobility.

 The human backbone (spine) extends from the skull to the pelvis and is made up of a neatly stacked column of 33 bones (vertebrae) and tissues.
 A band of cartilage, serving as a shock absorber, is found between each vertebrae which form a protection around the spinal cord.
 The vertebrae may be classified as follows:

 - Lumbar vertebrae-located in the lower back between the chest and hips; contains five of the largest and strongest vertebrae

+There are two types of back injuries - spondylolisthesis and cervical radiculopathy.
 Both are specific conditions with its own set of causes, symptoms and treatments.

 - Cervical Radiculopathy- Cervical radiculopathy is a condition that results from impaired nerve function and occurs when the nerve roots, in the proximity of the cervical vertebrae, are compressed.
 The pressure is brought on by arthritis, degenerative changes in the bone or a damage in the surrounding bones.
 Any damage to these nerve roots can give rise to pain, loss of sensation in the regions of the neck, shoulders and arms.

-If the back pain is significant, consult an osteopath
+If the back pain is significant, consult an osteopath.

 The root cause of pain can be diagnosed with the help of a simple X-ray.
 CT scans or MRI scans are usually taken before planning a surgery.